Quick Answer: Why is my rabbit losing so much fur?

 Shedding or Molting in Rabbits: Tips to Deal with Fur Loss

-Bunnies are lagomorphs having a thick, soft coat.
+Bunnies are lagomorphs having thick, soft coats.
 Some specific breeds such as Angoras, Lionheads, and American Fuzzy Lops have very dense, colorful, and glossy fur.

 The naturally gorgeous coat is a sure sign of good skin and hair health.
 However, these furry creatures lose hair during the shedding season.
 This is perfectly all right.
 But if your cutie is losing patches of fur throughout the year, it can be a cause of concern.